 Remove the bananas from the freezer and let them thaw for at least five minutes before you slice them.
 If they're still too hard to slice, wait another two to three minutes, then try again.
 Another option suggested by ModernMom is to stick them in the microwave to defrost for a minute or two if you are in need of a thawed banana quickly.

 Slice off both tips of the banana, just far enough up the banana to cut through the peel and the fruit's flesh.

-Adjust the banana so the that curved side faces down, then slice through the banana lengthwise.
+Adjust the banana so the curved side faces down, then slice through the banana lengthwise.
 If slicing along the entire length of the banana is too difficult, slice the banana in half through the middle, then slice through each half lengthwise.

 Use your fingers to peel the banana peel away from the still-frozen banana.
 Once cut and thawed, the banana will quickly turn brown, as many other fruits do when they are cut, so you'll want to use it right away.